KoyyadaRohith/Malicious-IP-Intelligence-System/README.md

 ## 📜 License

-© All Rights Reserved.

-This project is proprietary software.
-Unauthorized copying, modification, distribution, or commercial use is prohibited without explicit permission from the author.
+This project is licensed under the MIT License.
+See the LICENSE file for details.